History of geography: Environmental determinism

 Environmental determinism is the theory that a people's physical, mental and moral habits are directly due to the influence of their natural environment.
 Prominent environmental determinists included Carl Ritter, Ellen Churchill Semple, and Ellsworth Huntington.
-Popular hypotheses included "heat makes inhabitants of the tropics lazy" and "frequent changes in barometric pressure make inhabitants of temperate latitudes more intellectually agile."
+Environmentally deterministic hypotheses included stereotypes such as "heat makes inhabitants of the tropics lazy" and "frequent changes in barometric pressure make inhabitants of temperate latitudes more intellectually agile."
 Environmental determinist geographers attempted to make the study of such influences scientific.
 Around the 1930s, this school of thought was widely repudiated as lacking any basis and being prone to (often bigoted) generalizations.
 Environmental determinism remains an embarrassment to many contemporary geographers, and leads to skepticism among many of them of claims of environmental influence on culture (such as the theories of Jared Diamond).

 Regional geography

 Regional geography was coined by a group of geographers known as possibilists and represented a reaffirmation that the proper topic of geography was study of places (regions).
-Regional geographers focused on the collection of descriptive information about places, as well as the proper methods for dividing the earth up into regions.
+Regional geographers focused on the collection of descriptive information about places, as well as the proper methods for dividing the Earth up into regions.
 Well-known names from these period are Alfred Hettner in Germany and Paul Vidal de la Blache in France.
 The philosophical basis of this field in United States was laid out by Richard Hartshorne, who defined geography as a study of areal differentiation, which later led to criticism of this approach as overly descriptive and unscientific.

 However, the concept of a Regional geography model focused on Area Studies has remained incredibly popular amongst students of geography, while less so amongst scholars who are proponents of Critical Geography and reject a Regional geography paradigm.
-It can be argued that Regional Geography, which during its heyday in the 1970s through early 1990s made substantive contributions to students' and readers' understanding of foreign cultures and the real world effects of the delineation of borders, is due for a revival in academia as well as in popular nonfiction.
+During its heyday in the 1970s through the early 1990s, regional geography made substantive contributions to students' and readers' understanding of foreign cultures and the real world effects of the delineation of borders.